benc-uk/bicep-iac/rke2/readme.md

 Run from the rke2 directory, i.e. `cd rke2`

-Using your SSH key as a means to login to the server & agent nodes
+Using your SSH key as a means to login to the server node

 ```bash
 az deployment sub create --template-file main.bicep \